timdream/wordfreq/README.md

 Here is [an article](http://www.openfoundry.org/tw/foss-forum/8339--open-web-html5-) in Traditional Chinese on how HTML5 Word Cloud is being done.

 [Porter Stemming Algorithm](http://tartarus.org/~martin/PorterStemmer/) is included for processing English.

-## Demo

-A simple page processing US Constitution can be served as demo.
-It was used as tests for early development.

 ## Testing